luismond/vjpy/README.md

 ### MIDI sequencer

-This sequencer can send MIDI messages to an external software such as Hydrogen.
+The MIDI sequencer can send MIDI messages to an external software such as Hydrogen.

+The patterns are laid down in simple text within a dictionary structure.

 ```python
 >>> from vjpy import VjPyDevice